-When consuming either a yam or a sweet potato, make sure to include some healthy fats with your meal to capitalize on the full beta-carotene benefits.
+When consuming either yam or sweet potato, make sure to include some healthy fats with your meal to capitalize on the full beta-carotene benefits.
 One of the best tasting healthy fats to use with these root vegetables is coconut oil.
-One to two tablespoons with a dash of sea salt will not only increase its nutritional value, but will enhance the natural flavor of the sweet potato or yam.
+One to two tablespoons with a dash of sea salt will not only increase its nutritional value but will enhance the natural flavor of the sweet potato or yam.

 Overall, the sweet potato has an upper edge nutritionally on the yam.
 Considering that this is what we most commonly buy in the United States, it is something to be happy about.
-In fact, you could say that sweet potatoes are some of the most nutritious vegetables out there.
+In fact, you could say that sweet potato are some of the most nutritious vegetables out there.

 So don’t be shy, and find more ways you can bring them into your diet.